Nextome/nextome.github.io/docs/Nextome SDK/Android/flutter-map-integration.md

 ```

 ## Flutter Utils
 An utility class is available to help you with Flutter operations.
-If you want to comunicate with Flutter, it's suggested to include [this](https://github.com/Nextome/nextome-phoenix-android-whitelabel/blob/main/app/src/main/java/com/nextome/test/helper/flutter/FlutterUtils.kt) class in your project.
+If you want to communicate with Flutter, it's suggested to include [this](https://github.com/Nextome/nextome-phoenix-android-whitelabel/blob/main/app/src/main/java/com/nextome/test/helper/flutter/FlutterUtils.kt) class in your project.

 ## Show a new indoor map
 Once a map is available, pass the `tiles` local directory, height` and `width` of the map to Flutter: